jacopotarantino/crowdfunding/readme.txt

 == Description ==

 Crowdfunding by AppThemer is a funding platform for WordPress.
-Integrated seamlessly with Easy Digital Downloads, the Crowdfunding plugin lets you crowd source everything from films, games, and music to art, design, and technology.
+An extension that seamlessly integrates with Easy Digital Downloads, the Crowdfunding plugin lets you crowd source everything from films, games, and music to art, design, and technology.

 "Backers" can pledge specified amounts of money towards a project and receive rewards for their contributions.
 Pledge amounts are only collected if a campaign reaches its goal in the time specified.

-Run your own crowd sourcing website for anything you can imagine.
+Run your own crowd funding website for anything you can imagine.

 **Follow this plugin on [Git Hub](https://github.com/spencerfinnell/crowdfunding/)**